Tuesday, 14 February 2012

 I am not exceptional in probably spending more than 99% of my waking life in doing mode.
 We all do it.
 This is the world, of business, to do lists, the diary, the ipad, of travelling into the future in our minds to the next event on our agenda.
 This is also the world of the past, perhaps past regrets, failures, of "if only" (I had taken a different direction in life, etc), it is a world full of concepts and beliefs, often critical, about ourselves, about others, about the world we perceive and inhabit.

 If we could only stop, slow down, take time out perhaps only for minutes in any given day, and begin to see in the present moment, to experience what is, rather than to preconceive and to judge, we can begin to make room in our busy world for our creative potential to grow.
-To allow "photo-mind" space to simply be. and in the process become better photographers, better artists.
-It is the difference between doing and being.
-We all have a need to live in and experience the present.
-That, of itself, is motivation to continue our process as photographers and artists.
+To allow "photo-mind" space to simply be.

 Well, best laid plans etc. Having drafted several posts ready for upload I saved them to a USB stick which I promptly mislaid.
 Fortunately I have now recovered said stick so my posts will shortly be back on track.
 Time for a back up plan though!